Alexandra Kollontai

 The daughter of an Imperial Russian Army general, Kollontai embraced radical politics in the 1890s and joined the Russian Social Democratic Labour Party (RSDLP) in 1899.
 During the RSDLP ideological split, she sided with Julius Martov's Mensheviks against Lenin's Bolsheviks.
-Exiled from Russia in 1908, Kollontai toured Western Europe and the United States and advocated against participation in the First World War.
+Exiled from Russia in 1908, Kollontai toured Western Europe and the United States and campaigned against participation in the First World War.
 In 1915, she broke with the Mensheviks and became a member of the Bolsheviks.

-Following the 1917 February Revolution which ousted the Tsar, Kollontai returned to Russia.
+Following the 1917 February Revolution which ousted the tsar, Kollontai returned to Russia.
 She supported Lenin's radical proposals and, as a member of the party's Central Committee, voted for the policy of armed uprising which led to the October Revolution and the fall of Alexander Kerensky's Provisional Government.
 She was appointed People's Commissar for Social Welfare in the first Soviet government, but soon resigned due to her opposition to the peace treaty of Brest-Litovsk in the ranks of the Left Communists.
-She was the only woman other than Maria Spiridonova to play a prominent role during the Russian Revolution.

-In 1919, Kollontai founded the Zhenotdel, which worked to improve the status of women in the Soviet Union.
+In 1919, Kollontai was a leading figure in the foundation of the Zhenotdel, the then-new women's department of the Central Committee that was aimed at improving the status of women in the Soviet Union.
 She was a champion of women's liberation, and later came to be recognized as a key figure in Marxist feminism.

 Kollontai was outspoken against bureaucratic influences over the Communist Party and its undemocratic internal practices.
 To that end, she sided with the left-wing Workers' Opposition in 1920, but was eventually defeated and sidelined, narrowly avoiding her own expulsion from the party altogether.
 From 1922 on, she was appointed to various diplomatic posts abroad, serving in Norway, Mexico and Sweden.
 In 1943, she was promoted to the title of ambassador to Sweden.
 Kollontai retired from diplomatic service in 1945 and died in Moscow in 1952.